pecio/docker-rails/README.md

 application has latest MRI (currently 2.2.1) installed through RVM;
 PostgreSQL image uses Canonical supplied packages.
 Nginx image is the (Debian based) [official image](https://registry.hub.docker.com/_/nginx/) (tested with 1.9.11) with custom configuration files.
+As of late February 2016, it builds and runs correctly under latest Docker (1.10.2).

 > Note this is *not* a Docker tutorial.
 I assume you have a
 > Docker environment already running.
 Follow the superb